pyeventsourcing/eventsourcing/docs/topics/projections.rst

 and fail to update the projection, or vice versa.

-Since projections can update more or less anything, they can also call command methods on event sourced aggregates.
+Since projections can update more or less anything, they can also call command methods on event-sourced aggregates.
 The important thing is for any new domain events that are triggered by the aggregates to be recorded in the same database transaction as the tracking records.
 For reliability, if these new domain events are also placed in a notification log, then the